gnolang/ecosystem-fund-grants/onbloc.md

 The Onbloc team is solely focused on developing software for Gnoland and contributing to Gnoland.
 We’d like to use the grants for the following purposes:
 - To cover a portion of the existing operational costs
   - Currently, the total monthly operational cost is ~ $40,000 USD, at a burn rate of ~15%.
-- To hire 3-4 more developers
+- To hire 2-3 experienced Golang engineers
-  - Experienced Golang developer for Gno Core (1~2)
-  - Experienced smart contract developer for Gnoswap (1~2)

 ## Contributions, issues and pull requests made to Gno and Game of Realms (links please)
 ### Contributions